lkilcher/pyTurbSim/doc/source/install.rst

     $ pip install PyTurbSim

-That should do it!
+That should do it.
 For information on how to use |pyts| consult the :doc:`usage` page.

 Installing without pip
 ----------------------